tomjoht/tomjoht.github.io/_posts/2019/1/2019-01-31-static-site-generators-write-the-docs-podcast-episode-19.md

 bitlink: http://bit.ly/wtdpodcast_episode19_pointer
 ---

-Discussions focus on differing paradigms for static site generators, some even with their own APIs that call content from their own data stores or that have CMS-like wrappers.
-Script languages, templating, engineering workflows, deployment hosts, and other topics in this docs-as-code tool ecosystem are explored.
+Discussions focus on considerations for choosing a static site generator, and how to manage the content they consume, from APIs to Git-tracked markdown files.
+Headless CMS options like API-driven Strapi and Git-wrapper Netlify CMS make an appearance.

 You can view or listen to the episode on the <a href="http://bit.ly/wtdpodcast19">post on Write the Docs Podcast</a> or watch it below.